-FromSoftware only released its acclaimed action game Sekiro: Shadows Die Twice in 2019, but the studio isn’t done with the current console generation just yet.
-Releasing in 2020, Elden Ring is the next game from the studio, directed by Souls series creator Hidetaka Miyazaki with the creative input of A Song of Ice and Fire author George RR Martin.
+FromSoftware’s Sekiro: Shadows Die Twice was a smash hit, and the studio is planning on continuing that success with Elden Ring, a game that — for the majority of its existence so far — has been shrouded in mystery.
+Releasing in 2022, Elden Ring is the next game from the renowned studio, directed by Souls series creator Hidetaka Miyazaki and with the creative input of A Song of Ice and Fire author George R. R. Martin.
 We will return to a dark fantasy setting, much like in Dark Souls, but make no mistake: Elden Ring is a different beast.

 Next, we’re shown a quick glimpse of several scenes, including an enormous hammer being wielded and a mysterious person with a helmet and flowing red hair.
 This warrior wields a spear, and after attacking an enemy, we see the titular Elden Ring break apart.

 This figure is then seen looking up at the red sky, seemingly being ignited by the light above.
 An enormous sword is planted in the ground nearby, and we see the figure who was standing above the anvil one last time as it appears to begin disintegrating.

 The second trailer revealed during the Kickoff Live!
 Summer Game Fest event was much more substantial.
 It showed off the open world, characters, combat, and some more bits of story.
 It starts off with a character summoning a horse before heading off into the open world.
 As the character rides, a few Dark Souls-esque characters are shown, possibly hinting at the enemies you’ll fight in the game.
 They look like monsters; though, if the Souls games are anything to go on, some of them could be allies.